mkmad/gcp/networks/classic-vpn/README.md

 ### Create the VPN tunnel from cloud to on-prem:

+**Note: Its the VPN tunnel that attaches the IP to the vpn gateway**

 ```
 gcloud compute vpn-tunnels create cloud-tunnel1 --peer-address $on_prem_gw_ip \
     --target-vpn-gateway cloud-gw1 --ike-version 2 --local-traffic-selector 0.0.0.0/0 \